 In 2016, the state of New York passed a law giving NY employees up to 12 weeks of paid family leave.

 Paid family leave provides paid time off to employees for family- or medical-related life events.
-New York is one of six states with paid family leave.
-Other states with mandatory PFL include California, Massachusetts, New Jersey, Rhode Island, Washington, and Washington D.C.
+There are a number of states with paid family leave, such as California, Massachusetts, and Washington.

 Paid family leave is mandatory in New York state.
 Almost all employees are eligible for PFL, and employers must give applicable employees PFL.

 Unlike some other programs, New York’s Paid Family Leave is funded only by employees.
 This means employers do not have to pay into the NY PFL fund.

 If you’re a self-employed individual, you can opt into New York Paid Family Leave by purchasing an insurance policy.

 The majority of employees who work in New York state for private employers are eligible for PFL.
 However, NY excludes certain categories of workers from being eligible for the program, such as ministers, priests, and some not-for-profit workers.